hacker-volodya/tvm-spec/README.md

 | doc_fift | Free-form fift usage description.
 Optional.
 | doc_stack | Free-form description of stack inputs and outputs.
 Usually the form is `[inputs] - [outputs]` where `[inputs]` are consumed stack values and `outputs` are produced stack values (top of stack is the last value).
 | description | Free-form markdown description of alias.
 Optional.
 | operands | Values of original instruction operands which are fixed in this alias.
 Currently it can be integer or slice without references which is represented by string of '0' and '1's.
 Type should be inferred from original instruction operand loaders.
+Required.